KCL-BMEIS/OOP/week2B.md

 statements throughout our code

-Let's implement a `debug::log()` function, which will take a `std::string` as its argument, and print it to the standard error stream if in debug mode
+Let's implement a `debug::log()` function, which will take a `std::string` as its argument, and print it to the standard error stream if verbose mode is enabled
 - it can additionally format its output to more clearly label it as debugging information (for example, by prefixing each line with `[DEBUG]`)